Raghu6798/100Days_of_CUDA_Programming/README.md

 As an LLM Engineer, the goal of this 100-day journey is to:

-Gain a deep understanding of GPU parallelism and memory management.
+# 1)Gain a deep understanding of GPU parallelism and memory management.

-Write custom CUDA kernels to accelerate operations like vector addition, SAXPY, dot products, and matrix multiplications.
+# 2)Write custom CUDA kernels to accelerate operations like vector addition, SAXPY, dot products, and matrix multiplications.

-Experiment with optimizations for LLM inference, such as efficient tensor computations and memory access patterns.
+# 3)Experiment with optimizations for LLM inference, such as efficient tensor computations and memory access patterns.

-Build a foundation for integrating low-level GPU acceleration in deep learning pipelines.
+# 4) Build a foundation for integrating low-level GPU acceleration in deep learning pipelines.

-Contributions
+### Contributions

 This repository is primarily for personal learning.
 However, contributions in the form of:

-Optimized CUDA kernels
+1)Optimized CUDA kernels

-Additional exercises
+2)Additional exercises

-Notes or documentation improvements
+3) Notes or documentation improvements

 are welcome via pull requests.

-License
+### License

 This repository is licensed under the MIT License.
 See the LICENSE file for details.